 This “herb of all herbs” is a wonderful aid for those who find they have difficulty concentrating, foggy thinking, and sleepy depression.
 It is a gentle nervous system tonic, soothing for nervous exhaustion.
 May be used to promote sleep.
 It is also supportive of healthy digestion.
-I find it best taken in an infusion, 1 tsp. dried herb to 1 cup boiling water, steeped covered for 10 minutes, 3 times a day.
+I find it best taken in an infusion, 1 tsp. dried herb to 1 cup boiling water and steeped covered for 10 minutes, 3 times a day.
 Combines well with all other herbs.

 Lemon Balm flowering tops, leaves (Melissa officinalis)

-This herb is excellent for immediate action to control bouts of depression, stress and anxiety.
+This herb is excellent for immediate action to control bouts of depression, stress, and anxiety.
 As soon as one begins to feel “off”, a dose of Lemon balm can help support the body to work through it.
 It is also supportive of the immune system in states of stress.
-Not for use in those with hypothyroidism, not for long-term use.
+Not for use in those with hypothyroidism and not for long-term use.
 1 tsp. dried herb to 1 cup boiling water, steep covered for 10 minutes, 3 times a day.
 As a tincture, 30-60 drops, 3 times a day.